dahlia/fedify/docs/tutorial/microblog.md

 > Sharp-eyed readers may have noticed that we're defining overlapping handlers
 > for `GET /users/{handle}` on both Hono and Fedify sides.
 So what happens when
 > an actual request is sent to this path?
 The answer is that it depends on
-> the `Accept` header of the request.
+> the <code>Accept</code> header of the request.
 If a request is sent with
 > the `Accept: text/html` header, the request handler on the Hono side responds.
 > If a request is sent with the `Accept: application/activity+json` header,
 > the request handler on the Fedify side responds.
 >
-> This way of giving different responses according to the `Accept` header of
+> This way of giving different responses according to the <code>Accept</code>
-> the request is called HTTP [content negotiation], and Fedify itself implements
+> header of the request is called HTTP [content negotiation], and Fedify itself
-> content negotiation.
-More specifically, all requests go through Fedify once,
+> implements content negotiation.
+More specifically, all requests go through
-> and if it's not an ActivityPub-related request, it's passed on to
+> Fedify once, and if it's not an ActivityPub-related request, it's passed on to
 > the integrated framework, which in this tutorial is Hono.

 > [!TIP]